Lip and Tongue Tie Cairns

 We will ask you to sit knee to knee with the doctor with the baby’s feet in your lap and the baby’s head in the doctor’s lap and we will show you how to hold and support the baby.

-We do not pretend that the baby will feel nothing, but it is our usual observation that the actual laser time use amounts only to probably a minute or two during the procedure with the baby moving around constantly where we only get a split second at a time to accurately deliver the laser beam to trim the restricted tissues.
+We do not pretend that the baby will feel no discomfort, but it is our usual observation that the actual laser time use amounts only to probably a minute or two during the procedure with the baby moving around constantly where we only get a split second at a time to accurately deliver the laser beam to trim the restricted tissues.

-It can still take up to an hour but usually shorter depending on how active the baby is.
-We are very protective of the salivary ducts and veins under the bottom of the tongue, so we just have to be patient waiting to get those few moments when we activate the laser.
+We typically book up to an hour for the initial consultation and the procedure, if done at the same time, but usually 15 minutes for the initial assessment alone.
+We will further suggest that you have a consultation with our expert IBCLCs, Lactation Consultants, and also our recommended Chiropractor or Naturopath colleagues before you book to see usWe are very protective of the salivary ducts and veins under the bottom of the tongue, so we just have to be patient waiting to get those few moments when we activate the laser.

 Sometimes in that actual tissue trimming time, babies actually stop crying when they notice a few drops of the distilled water from the laser in their mouths and then swallow and sometimes they definitely feel something sharp momentarily.